 I finished “Mouse Tales” by David Koenig from my summer reading list last week.
-If you want to know about the dark side of paradise (i.e. Disneyland, which is paradise as far as I’m concerned), read it.
+If you want to know about the dark side of paradise (i.e., Disneyland, which is paradise as far as I’m concerned), read it.

-Mind you, I felt it was kinda grating after awhile.
-Like, really, how many accidents do we need to read about?
+I felt it was grating after a while.
+Like, really, how many accidents do we need to read about here?
 I still have incredible fangirl love for Disneyland even after reading this book, though.

 Or the fact that Disneyland had terrorists before terrorists became a buzzword.
 No joke.
 Read the book.

-He also had chapters on what it’s like to work for the company, and the indoctrination you go through.
-Which is true for any corporation.
+He also had chapters on what it’s like to work for the company and the indoctrination you go through, which is valid for any corporation.
 You have an image to uphold at all times, and if you don’t like it, they’ll find someone who will.